 The governing body and their senior leadership teams and designated safeguarding lead are aware of and follow local arrangements.
-This includes understanding and applying the Threshold document (criteria for action), local Protocol for Assessment in Derby and Derbyshire (Derby or Derbyshire (Child Protection Conference Professionals Dissent process and Dispute Resolution and Escalation policy.
+This includes understanding and applying the Threshold document (criteria for action), local Protocol for Assessment in Derby and Derbyshire, Derby and Derbyshire Child Protection Conference Professional Dissent process and Dispute Resolution and Escalation policy.

 Arrangements have been made to set out information sharing processes and principles within the school and with local authority children's social care, safeguarding partners (Derby and Derbyshire Safeguarding Children Partnership/DDSCP) and other agencies.
 The school will supply information as requested by the DDSCP which enables and assists partners to perform their functions to safeguard and promote the welfare of children in their area, including information related to local and national child safeguarding practice reviews.

 Governors exercise strategic oversight of all aspects of safeguarding in the school and this is a standing item at all governing body meetings and recorded in minutes.
-To support this an annual safeguarding audit is completed to ensure the effectiveness of safeguarding policies and processes.
-In addition, an annual review and risk assessment of the school approach to online safety, policy and practice is undertaken.
-360 Degrees Safe
+To support this on an annual basis:

+- A safeguarding audit is undertaken to ensure the effectiveness of safeguarding policies and processes. - The DDSCP Stopping Domestic Abuse Together (SDAT) checklist is completed to ensure the effectiveness of safeguarding communications and responses to police domestic abuse notifications. - A review and risk assessment of the school/college approach to online safety, policy and practice. (the free 360 Degrees Safe Online Safety Self-Review Tool for Schools)